 Add a daily dose of nature to your routine.

-Most of us spend too much time in front of screens and too little time outdoors.
+Most of us spend too much time inside in front of screens and too little time outdoors.
 It’s time to fall (back) in love with nature!
-The David Suzuki Foundation challenges you to spend 30 minutes a day in nature for 30 days to kick-start a nature habit that lasts all year-round.
+Take the One Nature Challenge!
+Kick-start a nature habit that lasts all year — spend 30 minutes a day in the great outdoors for 30 consecutive days.

-Our goal is simple: to reconnect human beings with nature for the sake of their health and mental well-being.
+The goal is simple: reconnect humans with nature for the sake of their health and well-being.